-The Sleep Wellness Center at Wise Health System may be able to help you answer that question.
-We can help diagnose a wide variety of sleep disorders, helping you get the sleep you need to lead a healthy, productive life.
+The Sleep Wellness Center at Wise Health System can help diagnose a wide variety of sleep disorders, helping you get the sleep you need to lead a healthy, productive life.

-If you suffer from any of the following symptoms, you may have a sleep disorder that can be diagnosed and treated by Sleep Specialties:
+If you suffer from any of the following symptoms, you may have a sleep disorder that can be diagnosed and treated by the WHS Sleep Wellness Center:

 - Loud, disruptive snoring